marushkevych/grunt-cmiscopy/README.md

 - it will not delete anything

 ### TODO:
-- support for checkout,  checkin
+- support for 'checkout' and 'checkin' actions
 - creating new content in CMS